August 6 -11 Beijing , train to Xi’an (red line, see map)

-The camp is located in the Sang ke grasslands.
-It is a nomadic life, in the winters the herds are brought down to the valleys and in the summer, the herds and the families move to higher mountain for grazing for yak, sheep, and goat herds.
-The Yak is an impressive animal and the people in this area use the Yak wool (the Yaks shed hair once a year and the hair is collected from the fields) to make their tents, bedding, blankets, clothing.
-Yak meat is tender and lean, it is prepared in a variety of ways: yak steak, yak sandwich, yak soup, yak bone marrow.
+Nomadic lifestyle in the Sang ke grasslands where winters families bring their herds of yak, sheep, and goats to the valleys for warmer conditions and in the summer, the herds and the families move to higher mountain for grazing.
+The yak is an impressive animal and the people in this area use the yak wool ( yaks shed hair once a year and the hair is collected from the fields) to make their tents, bedding, blankets, clothing.
+Yak meat is tender and lean and prepared in a variety of ways: yak steak, yak sandwich, yak soup, yak bone marrow.
 Yak yogurt,cheese,butter, milk, all are staples at every meal.
 Even yak pizza!
 Honey is the main sweetener, bees enjoy the yellow flowers which resemble marigold flowers.

 Herding Yaks and collecting dung

 Tomorrow heading out to Tongren, still on the Tibetan plateau.
 Tongren is home to many minorities.
 I will have a chance to visit mosques, and Tibetans who follow the Buddhist traditions.
 Then onto Xining and a 22 hour train ride to Llasa that is a distance of 1956 kilometres.
 Xining is 2,300 meters above sea level but we will go through the Tangla Pass which is 5000 meters high.
 The train is pressurised with with oxygen for passengers.